 Phylum: Magnoliophyta - Class: Liliopsida - Order: Malpighiales - Family: Rafflesiaceae

 Some plants you seem to take a lifetime to find but, in the end, it turns out that you just have to look at the right time of year and they are everywhere!
 This member of the Rafflesiaceae family (most other members are tropical) is a good example of that.
-It lives as a parasite on cistus and other members of the rock-rose family (Cistaceae), and can be found in vast numbers around cistus shrubs from mid-April onwards.
+Lacking chlorophyl and having no real roots or leaves, it lives as a parasite on cistus and other members of the rock-rose family (Cistaceae), and can be found in vast numbers around cistus shrubs from mid-April onwards.
 It is common throughout the Mediterranean region and can be found in maquis and garrigue habitats - the presence of rock-rose species being the key to finding it.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...